 While CALS will not be accepting external transfer applications for Spring 2024, we encourage you to consider applying for Fall 2024.
 Please reach out to cals_admissions [at] cornell.edu with any questions, and we look forward to reviewing your application for fall!

 Students who have earned 12 or more credits at another accredited college or university since graduating from high school are eligible to apply as transfer applicants.

 Choose a Major

-At CALS we expect you to dive into your major as soon as you set foot on campus.
-As a result, all students must apply to a specific CALS major and are chosen based upon their academic and personal fit for that course of study.
+At CALS you are able to dive into your major as soon as you set foot on campus.
+As a result, all students apply to a specific CALS major and are chosen based upon their academic and personal fit for that course of study.
 Demonstrating a good fit with your intended major through your academic and life experiences is a vital part of your application.
 Take time to explore the over 20 majors that CALS offers, and select the one that best suits your interests and future career goals.

 - Fall Transfer Application Deadline: March 15

 (We are not accepting applications for Spring 2024)